Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/index.md

 );
 ```

 Here, just like in the previous examples, LINQ allows us to work directly on the underlying values by skipping layers of containers around it.
-In the end the query expression evaluates to a task that represents a chain of composed asynchronous operations with an optional result.
+In the end, the query expression evaluates to a task that represents a chain of composed asynchronous operations with an optional result.

 Similarly, if any stage of the pipeline ends up failing (i.e. returning a _none_ option), the execution will terminate early with an error: